Contrast-Security-OSS/docs/content/user/apps/Session-metadata.md

 To send build properties for your application to the Contrast UI, you must add the configuration settings to your agent configuration file.
 You can supply these settings as system properties, environment settings or properties in YAML configuration files.
 See the following configuration examples for each application language.

-If you use system properties for **Java**, include an additional entry in the line where you add your `javaagent` flag.
+If you use system properties for [Java](installation-javaconfig.html), include an additional entry in the line where you add your `javaagent` flag.
 In this case, you would set the property `contrast.application.session_metadata` to a set of key-value pairs that identify your test run.

 ```
 -Dcontrast.application.session_metadata="branchName=feature/some-new-thing,committer=Jane,repository=Contrast-Java"
 ```

-As a **.NET** developer using *app.config* or *web.config*, you can add an entry to your configuration to specify this property.
+As a [.NET](installation-netconfig.html) developer using *app.config* or *web.config*, you can add an entry to your configuration to specify this property.

 ```
 <?xml version="1.0"?>